 The EX90 is not just a hugely impressive flagship for the Swedish company, it's also a hugely tempting family car for the eco-conscious and well-heeled.

-"You can't ignore the hefty price of the top-spec launch cars, but there's nothing else quite like it on sale now"
+"You can't ignore the hefty price of the top-spec versions, but there's nothing else quite like it on sale right now"

 Phil Hall, Senior Editor